Tachytaenius/tachy-guns/readme.md

 	It will leave a message in the console ("Tachy Guns enabled") when activated.
 - Lead doesn't work very well for projectiles (mostly bruising, though it is lethal) due to DF's own internal mechanics.
 - Projectiles all have edged attacks due to DF's internal mechanics making blunt not effective.
-- The reason dependency content packs exist is because their content is used by multiple content packs.
+- The reason dependency content packs exist is because their content is used by multiple content packs, or intended for use in custom content packs.
 - It is recommended to use `gui/workshop-job` to set the desired materials for production.
 - Guns use the crossbow skill for ranged and the hammer skill for melee.
 - Don't mix incompatible guns and ammo in the same squad!